MicrosoftDocs/win32/desktop-src/Bluetooth/bluetooth-and-wsaqueryset-for-device-inquiry.md

 ---
 title: Bluetooth and WSAQUERYSET for Device Inquiry
-description: Used to facilitate the discovery of devices and services in the Bluetooth namespace, NS\_BTH. ms.assetid: '0c0d26f7-b6c3-42a9-8c01-118278c381cc'
+description: Used to facilitate the discovery of devices and services in the Bluetooth namespace, NS\_BTH. ms.assetid: 0c0d26f7-b6c3-42a9-8c01-118278c381cc
+keywords:
-keywords: ["Bluetooth and WSAQUERYSET for Device Inquiry Bluetooth", "WSAQUERYSET Bluetooth , for device inquiry"]
+- Bluetooth and WSAQUERYSET for Device Inquiry Bluetooth
+- WSAQUERYSET Bluetooth , for device inquiry ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Bluetooth and WSAQUERYSET for Device Inquiry